BODC parameter codes

 The BODC Parameter Dictionary

 The BODC Parameter Dictionary is a collection of controlled vocabularies for parameter management.
-The BODC Parameter Usage Vocabulary (8 MB) contains almost 19,000 terms that are designed to label data values.
+The BODC Parameter Usage Vocabulary contains over 40,000 terms that are designed to label data values.
 These have been systematically constructed using a semantic model.

 Navigation through such a large number of parameters is a daunting task.
 To help with this, a 3-layer hierarchy of discovery keywords is provided.
 The top level is the SeaDataNet Parameter Disciplines, followed by the SeaDataNet Agreed Parameter Groups and the BODC Parameter Discovery Vocabulary.